-Girlguiding Anglia does not undertake any fundraising activities, either directly or using an agency.
+Girlguiding Anglia does not normally undertake any fundraising activities from the public, either directly or using an agency.
 As such, we do not currently subscribe to a fundraising code or regulation.
-We are not aware of any failures, during the year ended 31 December 2022 (2021: none), by the charity of any person acting on its behalf, to comply with our fundraising standards, nor did we receive any complaints about fundraising activity.
+We are not aware of any failures, during the year ended 31 December 2023 (2022: none), by the charity or any person acting on its behalf, to comply with our fundraising standards, nor did we receive any complaints about fundraising activity.